-Abstract- Addressing the challenge of effectively reducing a redundant 2D pose sequence from a weak pose detector to create a representative 3D pose remains unresolved.
-To tackle this, the proposed method integrates an efficient system that incorporates the attention mechanism.
-This system deploys two main networks: a 2D pose detector and a 3D pose estimator.
-The 2D pose detector is enhanced with an attention module for precise joint detection, and a new attention module is implemented after 2 last blocks to improve accuracy.
-The 3D pose network also leverages a Transformer-based architecture with advanced attention mechanisms, including a new Transformer Encoder that applies spatial and temporal attention to capture longrange dependencies in 2D pose sequences.
-This proposed architecture has demonstrated good comparison performance on two benchmark datasets for 3D human pose estimation-Human3.6M and MPI-INF-3DHP-improving performance by 0.9% and 0.3% respectively over its closest counterpart, PoseFormer.
-Additionally, in terms of 2D pose estimation, the system surpasses existing methods on the COCO 2017 Microsoft Dataset.
+Abstract-Neural networks have achieved significant success in lifting 2D to 3D pose estimation.
+However, effectively minimizing the redundant 2D pose sequences from a weak pose detector continues to be a challenging issue.
+To tackle this, the proposed method incorporates the attention mechanisms inside the proposed system.
+This system comprises two main components: a 2D pose detector and a 3D pose estimator.
+The 2D pose detector is enhanced with a new attention module called channel attention, which is implemented after the last two blocks to improve accuracy.
+Additionally, the 3D pose network utilizes a Transformerbased architecture with advanced attention mechanisms.
+It introduces a new Transformer Encoder that applies spatial and temporal attention to capture important information in 2D pose sequences.
+This proposed architecture shows promising comparative performance on two benchmark datasets for 3D human pose estimation Human3.6M and MPI-INF-3DHP.
+Moreover, the 3D Network improves performance by 0.9% and 0.3%, respectively over its closest counterpart, PoseFormer.
+Furthermore, in terms of 2D pose estimation, the system outperforms existing methods on the COCO 2017 Microsoft Dataset.
 Link demo: demo vision

-Index Terms- 3D modeling, Pose estimation, Deep learning, Video surveillance.
+Index Terms-3D modeling, Deep learning, Pose estimation, Video surveillance.